neshapiro/notes/fem/emma_bostian_design_systems/overview.md

 # General Notes

+Emma provided a [good list of Design Systems](https://fem-design-systems.netlify.app/design-systems) to reference and also shared that there is a [Design System Repo](https://designsystemsrepo.com/) that would serve as a great reference for designs.

 Gatsby also a good option for Style Guide.
 Documentation can still be written in MDX.
 They have a starter file for a blog which is really similar.

 React Styleguides also a good tool.